Archaeology of Armenia

-Stone Age Archaeology Discoveries ( 2,500,000 ~ 3000 B.C)
+Stone Age archaeology discoveries (2,500,000 ~ 3000 B.C)

+Evidence of prehistoric humankind have been found in caves and open air settlements in Armenia.
+Tools made from flint, obsidian, basalt and other materials from the Stone Age indicate that Neanderthals lived in present-day Armenia.
+Use of obsidian in Armenia developed especially during the Neolithic period.
+Especially in the Syunik region, obsidian was exported to Iran and further to Mesopotamia.

 The current Republic of Armenia is located within the Armenian Highlands and is at the crossroads connecting Africa and Eurasia.
 As a result, Armenia will be important in comprehending the early stages of human activities and the emergence of ancient civilizations in the Near East and beyond.
 Starting from the end of 19th century, Stone Age sites and artefacts have been discovered and excavated, which is evidences toward the Stone Age population in this area.

-Leather Shoe 5,500 years old
+Leather shoe

 The leather shoe was found in Areni-1 cave, Armenia, by an international archaeologists team.
 The leather shoe was well preserved because of the cool and dry environment inside the cave.
 This shoe was initially thought only to be 600~700 years old because of its condition.
 It was later found out through radiocarbon dating in 2010 in Oxford, UK, and California, USA, that it was much older than researchers initially believed, with a date range of 3627–3377 Cal BC.
 According to Dr. Pinhasi, this oldest leather shoe people found had many similarities to shoemaking in Europe in later historical periods, suggesting that this shoe might have been worn for thousands of years.

-5900-year-old women's skirt
+Woman's skirt

 Pavel Avetisian, the head of the Institute of Archeology and Ethnography in Yerevan and the director of the Areni-1 cave excavation, announced that they found a fragment of the skirt made of reed.
 This well-preserved fragment has been dated back to 3900 BC, which is about 5,900 years old.
 This fragment is likely the world's oldest reed clothing.
 This 5,900-year-old fragment from a woman's skirt is now exhibited at the History Museum of Armenia.
 The Areni-1 cave also has the world's oldest leather shoe with laces(refer to the previous subsection).

-4,000 Years Old Wagons
+Wagons

 In Lchashen village near Lake Sevan, Armenia, researchers found artifacts of more than a dozen four and two-wheel wagons within excellent conditions.
 Two of which are now exhibited in the National Museum of Armenia.
 According to Beverley Davis in "Timeline of the Development of the Horse," these wagons were found in great conditions and are the world's oldest known wagons.